5 Steps to Move On and Let Go of a Past Relationship

 1. Acknowledge and feel your feelings.

 The 1st and most important step to moving on and letting go is to acknowledge and work with your feelings.
 This includes feelings from the beginning of the relationship, the middle of the relationship, and the end of the relationship.
-All of these feelings accumulate into what some call “baggage”.
-In your baggage, you might have hurt, you might have guilt, you might have anger, you might have regret, you might have hate, grief, and fear.
-Everyone’s baggage is a little different, but the thing that's true about baggage no matter who you are is that as long as you're tucking it away and pretending it's not there it will continue to rule your words, your actions, and your life.
+All of these experiences and emotions can accumulate into lingering emotional weight that we carry with us long after the relationship ends — hurt, grief, confusion, fear, anger, regret, longing, shame, tenderness, relief, or unanswered questions.
+As long as we're tucking those emotional experiences away and pretending they’re not there, they will continue to rule our words, our actions, and our life.

-That's what makes acknowledging and opening yourself up to your feelings the absolute most important step to moving on from a past relationship.
-Whatever your feelings are, they need to be felt.
-And if you haven't let yourself feel them yet, be careful not to assume that you're lacking in some way.
-Oftentimes the feelings we harbor from our closest relationships are really difficult to feel.
-They’re often rooted in present situations that have a basis in past experiences and they tend to be quite heavy- so it’s no surprise that you may not jump at the chance to feel them all.
+Whatever you’re feeling deserves acknowledgment, care, and space and often, healing involves gradually allowing ourselves to experience emotions we may have been avoiding, suppressing, intellectualizing, or overwhelmed by.
+And if you don’t feel like you can do that just yet, be gentle with yourself.
+Oftentimes the feelings we harbor from our closest relationships can be really difficult to feel.
+They’re often rooted in present situations that have a basis in past experiences and they tend to be quite heavy- so it’s no surprise that you may not jump at the chance to feel them all right away.

 There are many reasons why a relationship may not work out.
 From my experience with clients, here are a few feelings that tend to surface in relationships.